philoxnard/hbm_deckbuilder/README.md

 23) Make cards searchable by crew
 24) DONE!!!
 Add art to all cards
 25) DONE!!!
 Update all cards card text
+26) make feature so users can zoom in or otherwise read the card text on cards bc they display as pretty small

 WINDOWS FILEPATH: